bhanikki28/IGD/JavaSamples/README.md

     Predicate Interface : Takes one argument and returns Boolean value Pass argument using test()
                           Refer to PredicateFuncDemo class

+    Supplier Interface : Takes no argument and returns one Refer to SupplierFuncDemo class
 ## Streams